 Brain injuries usually present with neurological signs such as:

-Ataxia (unsteady gait).
+- Ataxia (unsteady gait)

-Unconsciousness or coma.
+- Unconsciousness or coma

-Changes in pupil sizes, either dilated (large) or constricted (small) or unequal (one large, one small).
+- Changes in pupil sizes, either dilated (large) or constricted (small) or unequal (one large, one small)

-Other injuries relate to the area affected
+Other injuries relate to the area affected, and may include:

-Difficulty eating (jaw).
+- Difficulty eating (jaw)

-Broken or missing teeth.
+- Broken or missing teeth

-Unable to open or close the mouth (jaw).
+- Unable to open or close the mouth (jaw)

-Your veterinarian will perform a physical examination and obtain a history from you.
+The veterinarian will perform a physical examination and obtain a history from you.

 X-rays of the skull will be taken to evaluate for skull, jaw and sinus injuries.